|Caspian Cross (Azerbaijan)|

 Ancient Caspian Cross of AzerbaijanIntroduction.
 Azerbaijan is a birthplace of many ancient cultures and civilizations, such as Shulaveri-Shomu and Kura–Araxes cultures, Mannea, Media, etc. The name Azerbaijan has two versions of interpretation: the first version is based on the Median words Athurpatakan (Athur - "fire", patakan - "keeper"; the second version (according to "Oghuzname") is based on Old Turkic words Khazarbaijan (Khazar - "land", baijan - "welthy", or "noble").
 The word Khazar means "land" also in Mongolian, but it is spelled as Gazar ("Ystoria Mongalorum" by Giovanni da Pian del Carpine, written in the 1240).

-The original name of Azerbaijan (for both North and South) was Caspiane according to Strabo (book 11, chapter 2, section 15), which is also referred to Caspian Mountains (Caucasian Mountains) and Caspian Sea: "According to Eratosthenes, the Caucasus is called "Caspius" by the natives, the name being derived perhaps from the 'Caspii'".
-Subsequent invasions, split Caspiane into two distinctive entities Atropatene in south, and later Caucasian Albania in north.
+The original name of Greater Azerbaijan (both Iranian Azerbaijan and Republic of Azerbaijan) was Caspiane according to Strabo (Book 11, Chapter 2, Section 15), which is also referred to Caspian Mountains (Caucasian Mountains) and Caspian Sea: "According to Eratosthenes, the Caucasus is called "Caspius" by the natives, the name being derived perhaps from the 'Caspii'".
+Herodotus (Book 3, 89-95), who lived around 484 - 425 BC, provided the same evidence by listing South Caspiane (Iranian Azerbaijan) as XI and North Caspiane (Republic of Azerbaijan) as XV tax districts (satrapy) of the Achaemenid Empire.
+Subsequent invasions, split Caspiane into two distinctive entities – Atropatene in south, and later Caucasian Albania in north.
 Then Caspiane became a little province along the Caspian shores, which later was incorporated into Caucasian Albania, also known as Arran in some sources.

 The Caspians were excellent sea explorers and from Gobustan petroglyphs we can see the shape of their boats.
 Aramaic papyri from Egypt, and Herodotus (3.93.2) mentioned the Caspians as far as Egypt in the west, and Pamir Mountains in the east.